What can the Oscar-nominated 2011 movie Moneyball (yes, that movie – the one with Brad Pitt) teach you about better decision-making?

 Mark: Building a competency library is specific to the organization, their beliefs, values, and mission.
 That is the core upon which every competency must align.
 It applies to all equally whether police, fire, EMT, medical, treatment, you name it.
 When it is understood what an agency is chartered to achieve, and when the expected outcomes are known it becomes easier to define the employee that can thrive in that organization.
 Competencies produce an even playing field, establish clear objectives and expectations and facilitate fairness to build an effective organization.

-To register for Competency-based Human Resourcing: Evidence-Based Practices click here.
+To watch Competency-based Human Resourcing: Evidence-Based Practices click here.